HardlyDifficult/Tutorials/Chapter3.md

 Change the wander walk.

 ## ladder vs bomb velocity

 Save/restore velocity.

+## Move towards the center of the ladder

 ## Prevent enemies spawning on top of the character